-On the right, is a little time-lapse video I put together a few years ago which gives some idea of the studio set up.
+On the right, is a little time-lapse video we put together a few years ago which gives some idea of the studio set up.

-If you have any more questions, please don't hesitate to get in touch either using the contact form here or by phone.
+If you have any more questions, please don't hesitate to get in touch over here